 Various economic uncertainties, including stock market and commodity pricing volatility, could lead to a downturn that may impact our business.
 Purchases of new and used automobiles are typically discretionary for consumers and have been, and may continue to be, affected by negative trends in the economy, including the rising costs of energy and gasoline, the availability and cost of credit, reductions in business and consumer confidence, inflation, stock market volatility, new tariffs or border adjustment taxes, increased unemployment and changes in environmental regulations and fuel economy standards.
-Similarly, a change in gasoline prices, such as the increases in gasoline prices following Russia's invasion of Ukraine in February 2022 and the implementation of sanctions against Russia by Western and other governments, governmental policy or other macroeconomic factors could increase the relative demand for electric vehicles, many of which are currently sold directly to consumers by manufacturers such as Tesla without the involvement of franchised dealers such as the TrueCar Certified Dealers on our network, and which is a transaction structure we are not currently able to monetize.
+For example, the tariffs on products imported from Canada, Mexico and China announced by President Trump in January 2017, if implemented and maintained for a sufficient period of time could result in increased costs to American consumers for automobiles and automobile components produced or assembled in those countries, which could decrease demand for automobiles and negatively impact our business.
+Further, the tariffs announced in February 2017 on steel and aluminum, raw materials used significantly in automobile manufacturing, as well as the tariffs that the president suggested his administration was considering imposing on automobile imports, if implemented and maintained, could each have similar negative impacts on the prices of cars, consumer demand and our business.
+Similarly, a change in gasoline prices, such as the increases in gasoline prices following in the aftermath of Russia's invasion of Ukraine in February 2022 and the implementation of resulting sanctions against Russia, by Western and other governments, governmental policy or other macroeconomic factors could increase the relative demand for electric vehicles, many of which are currently sold directly to consumers by manufacturers such as Tesla without the involvement of franchised dealers such as the TrueCar Certified Dealers on our network, and which is a transaction structure we are not currently able to monetize.

-Interest rates in particular can have a significant impact on automobile purchases and affordability due to the direct relationship between interest rates and monthly loan payments.
+Interest rates in particular can have a significant impact on automobile purchases and affordability due to the direct relationship between interest rates and monthly loan payments, a critical factor for many consumers. payments.
 Interest rate increases by the U.S. Federal Reserve, such as those implemented in 2022 and 2023 as well as any additional increases that could occur in the future, could negatively affect the number of vehicles purchased by consumers, and any reduction in purchases could adversely affect automobile dealers and car manufacturers and lead to a reduction in other spending by these constituents, including targeted incentive programs.
-Higher interest rates combined with increased vehicle prices resulting from low inventory, as discussed in the risk factor entitled "Our business is subject to risks related to the larger automotive ecosystem, including inventory and global supply chain challenges, labor and other issues," or other factors may also increase the amount of time that consumers wait between purchasing vehicles as the ability for a consumer to trade in or sell an existing vehicle to finance a new purchase may be diminished if the value of any loans associated with such existing vehicle are high relative to the value of the vehicle itself.
+Higher interest rates combined with increased vehicle prices resulting from low inventory, as discussed in the risk factor entitled "Our business is subject to risks related to the larger automotive ecosystem, including inventory and global supply chain challenges, labor and other issues," or other factors may also increase the amount of time that consumers wait between purchasing vehicles as the ability for a consumer to trade in or sell an existing vehicle to finance a new purchase may be diminished if the value of any loans associated with such existing vehicle are high relative to the underlying value of the vehicle itself.
 Increases in interest rates may also result in dealers purchasing lower amounts of inventory from manufacturers due to increases in dealers' own financing costs.